Matthew-Neba/python-leetcode/sliding_window/tips.md

 - Sliding window is often involved when we are searching for contiguos elements/sub-strings/sub-sequences that match a certain condition.
 Often need to maintain some aggregate (frequency,sum,product,etc.) of the elements in the window

+-Key to sliding window properties is assuring that the sliding window has an invariant property (some condition that is always met).
+This can be no duplicates, maximum number of replacements, etc. Then use this sliding window to simplify some brute force search to be in linear time